ARCHER2-HPC/archer2-docs/README.rst

 ARCHER2 Documentation
 =====================

-.. warning:

-  The ARCHER2 Service is not yet available.
-This documentation is in development.
+**Note: The ARCHER2 Service is not yet available.
+This documentation is in development.**

 ARCHER2 is the next generation UK national supercomputing service.